joostkremers/pandoc-mode/docs/index.md

 programming language, which makes them slower but if you are not familiar with Lua, they may be easier to write.

-Third, `pandoc-mode` no longer supports file-local variables for Pandoc settings.
+`pandoc-mode` 3.0 also drops support for file-local variables for Pandoc settings.
 The easiest replacement is to just write them into the defaults `.yaml` file.
 This is admittedly not a perfect replacement, since the settings are now no longer in the source file, but it has the advantage that it is compatible with Pandoc, i.e., your input file is no longer tied to Emacs.

-Fourth, `pandoc-mode` no longer has a master file option.
+Lastly, `pandoc-mode` no longer has a master file option.
 The Pandoc replacement is to set an explicit input file.
-By default, `pandoc-mode` passes the contents of the current buffer to Pandoc, but you can now set an explicit input file in the “Options \| Files” menu.
-When this option is set, `pandoc-mode` does not pass the contents of the buffer to Pandoc.
-Rather, Pandoc reads the input file from the defaults file and processes it instead.
+By default, `pandoc-mode` passes the contents of the current buffer to Pandoc, but if you set an explicit input file (in the “Options \| Files” menu), Pandoc is run on that file instead.

-If you had a master file with a number of `@@include` directive, you can instead use the [include-files](https://github.com/pandoc/lua-filters/tree/master/include-files) filter and set the input file to this master file.
+If you had a master file with a number of `@@include` directives, you can instead use the [include-files](https://github.com/pandoc/lua-filters/tree/master/include-files) filter and set the input file to this master file.
 Alternatively, you can set multiple input files, in the order that you want to process them.
-One important thing to keep in mind when you use either of these methods is that you need to save the settings as *project* settings, so that they apply to all input files in the source directory.
+One important thing to keep in mind when you use either of these methods is that you will usually need to save the settings as *project* settings, so that they apply to all input files in the source directory.
 See the section [Multiple input files](#multiple-input-files) below for some more details.

 Another change that was introduced recently in `pandoc-mode` is the move from hydras to transients for the menus.
 Transients offer the advantage